-The core of the Authority's business model, final processing and disposal of solid waste, remains a stable and enduring revenue source.
-The Authority anticipates 2023 volumes to remain in line with levels experienced in 2022.
-Certain waste types incur greater volatility such as construction and demolition waste.
-While the Authority is not immune to significant economic downturns, it is financially positioned to weather recessionary markets.
-The Authority anticipates continued operations at favorable tonnage volumes allowing the absorption of fixed costs and maximizing production efficiencies.
-Electric generation is expected to remain at recent output levels as operations and preventive maintenance programs focus on maintaining high levels of reliability and generation.
-Wholesale electric market pricing is anticipated to continue eroding throughout 2023 to align with pre-pandemic historical averages.
-Inversely, future RECs are priced at levels nearly three times the value received in 2022.
-Demand for thermal energy (steam) to Perdue is expected to remain at levels experienced in 2022.
-Given these conditions, the Authority expects 2023 energy line of business to generate equivalent revenues as posted in 2022.
+Aside from the planned turbine generator outages, electric generation is expected to remain at current output levels.
+Wholesale electric rates for 2024 are anticipated to remain in line with 2023 rates.
+Current electric futures pricing suggests a potential and moderate increasing rate environment in 2025 and 2026.
+While electric rates may remain constantly low, future renewable energy credits (RECs) will generate increasing value over the next several years.
+Demand for thermal energy (steam) to Perdue is expected to remain at levels experienced in 2023.
+Given these conditions, including the scheduled turbine outage, the Authority expects the 2024 energy line of business to generate revenues slightly lower than experienced in 2023, however, remaining significantly greater than the prior five-year average.
 The Authority continues to look at additional opportunities for its WTE facility to further reduce its exposure to volatility associated with open market electricity sales and maximize the potential value of these assets.
 Opportunities associated with energy products, material recoveries, and resource development are continuously evaluated internally and jointly with the Authority's extended industry and community partner network.
-Further, the Authority works closely with State and Federal agencies and regulators for proactive planning and development regarding emerging compliance and regulatory requirements within the air, water, and waste sectors.
-Changing regulations may in the future require additional CAPEX investment.
+Further, the Authority works closely with State and Federal agencies and regulators for proactive planning and development regarding emerging compliance and regulatory requirements within the air, water and waste sectors.
+In particular, new Federal and State air emissions standards require a \$7.5M upgrade to the WTE facility for which construction commenced in the fourth quarter of 2023.